delta-io/delta/connectors/powerbi/README.md

 **Q:** The data source I am using does not work with the `fn_ReadDeltaTable` function - what can I do?

 **A:** Please open a support ticket/issue in the git repository.

+# Contributing
+If you want to contribute to this connector, you can use the provided `.pbip` Power BI Desktop Project file to develop a new feature and run some tests.
+Ideally, the tests will be based on data in `connectors\golden-tables` so it is easy for everyone else to re-run the tests.
+If this is not possible, you may also add references to your local files other data sourcs (e.g. blob storage) but be aware, that those then cannot be opened by other contributors if they require authentication.

+The idea is that you first create a PQ query that points to your Delta Lake table as a file-listing.
+Then reference that PQ query in the pre-defined query `DeltaTableFolderContent` in the PQ folder `/FunctionParameters/Options`.
+If necessary, you can also change all the other parameters there if you need to test them.
+You can then debug the code step by step using the PQ queries under folder `/FunctionSteps`.
+Once you are done with your changes there, it is very important that you remember the PQ queries that you have changed and duplicate them to the final PQ query `fn_ReadDeltaTable`!
+This will automatically run basic checks (rowcount and if the table can still be read) on the Golden Tables defined in PQ query `GoldenTables`.
+Once this all succeeds, you can take the text from `fn_ReadDeltaTable` and copy it to the file `connectors\powerbi\fn_ReadDeltaTable.pq`.